vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 ```

 ## Syslog use case
-Once the Kafka cluster has been deployed on the local machine, and before proceeding with the deployment of the syslog use case, it is necessary to adjust the permissions of both scripts to grant them execute permissions.
+Once the Kafka cluster has been deployed on the local machine, and before proceeding with the deployment of the syslog use case, it is necessary to adjust the permissions of both scripts ([deploy-syslog](usecases/syslog/deploy-syslog.sh) and [teardown-syslog](usecases/syslog/teardown-syslog.sh)) to grant them execute permissions.
 ```sh
 cd usecases/syslog
 chmod +x deploy-syslog.sh